 - Red pickled ginger (benishoga) - This vibrant optional garnish add color and a refreshing sour kick to the dish.

-Here are my step-by-step instructions for how to make delicious ramen restaurant-style chahan at home.
-For ingredient quantities and simplified instructions, see the printable recipe card below.
+Here are my step-by-step instructions for how to make Ramen Restaurant-style Chahan at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 Heat a wok over a high heat and melt the lard.
 If using sesame oil instead, use a medium heat to prevent burning.